kingcountylandlordproject/landlord-tracker/README.md

 docker compose run elt bash
 ```

+### Documentation

 After running the transform step, you can view the updated dbt-generated
 HTML documentation at http://localhost:8000 to get a thousand foot view of
 the pipelines.

+### Naming Conventions

+For tables:

+`raw_` - raw aka source tables, imported into the database either directly
+from extract files or lightly preprocessed.

+`int_` - intermediate tables; these only exist to help create other tables.

+`stg_` - staged data: these are cleaned versions of raw tables, suitable for querying.

+`ent_` - derived entity tables built from staging

+`vld_` - for validation